Skip to Content

 • Toxicity: Low-medium

-More Poisonous Mushrooms To Be Aware Of
+More Poisonous Mushrooms To Avoid

 Brain Mushroom or False Morel (Gyromitra esculenta)